4 Smoothies to Control Your Cholesterol Levels

 - First, put all the ingredients in the blender and start to blend them until you get a smooth mixture with no lumps.

-- You can consume this smoothie daily on an empty stomach.
+- Also, you can consume this smoothie daily and even on an empty stomach.

 2. Apple, spinach and parsley smoothie